Darren O hAilín, PhD

 Dr. Ó hAilín has taught for both medicine and biology programs in Germany, serving as a lecturer in gross anatomy and module lead for medical epigenetics.
 Further to his teaching with the faculty of medicine, he oversaw the design, development, and delivery of interdisciplinary biomedical and neuroscience courses for the Life Science track at the University College Freiburg.

 Dr. Ó hAilín has published in international, peer-reviewed journals, and has presented at international conferences.
-He is a member of the Anatomical Society and maintains active collaboration with researchers across the globe.
+He is a member of the Anatomical Society and British Neuroscience Association, and maintains active collaboration with researchers across the globe.